West coast herring expeditions

 No. Herring spawning events can occur numerous times over the course of a 6-week period in the early spring, and the timing of the spawn is impossible to know for certain.
 However, as mentioned earlier, we have access to the very best information on the herring spawn in our area from the Fisheries and Oceans Canada survey and test fisheries crew.
 We will be in regular contact with them to maximize our chances of success.

-And, regardless of when the spawn actually happens, other wildlife will be congregating in anticipation of the herring.
+Regardless of when the spawn actually happens, other wildlife congregate at this time of year in anticipation of the herring’s arrival.

 Will we be taking photographs from a boat or from shore?

-Both, depending on weather and whatever method provides the best opportunities.
+Both, depending on the weather, tides, and whatever method provides the best opportunities.

 What level of fitness is required?

-Guests need a moderate to good level of fitness and balance for these trips.
+Guests need a good level of fitness and balance for these trips.
 During boat landings, we are rarely at a dock and you must be mobile enough to scramble off the bow of a boat onto uneven and slippery shorelines.
-We don’t have to hike up any steep hills, but sometimes we may have to walk considerable distances on gravel beaches, which can be tiring.
-Please contact Tim if you have concerns, and we can discuss whether this trip is right for you.
+We don’t have to hike up any steep hills, but sometimes we may have to walk considerable distances on soft and uneven gravel beaches, and through tangled forests which can be challenging.
+Please contact us if you have concerns, and we can discuss whether this trip is right for you.

 What are our chances of seeing and photographing wolves?

 Wolves are never a sure thing – which is why trying to photograph them is such an adventure.
 However, the herring spawn is a strong attraction for wolves, which stacks the odds in our favour.
-We know from previous experience that wolves frequent this particular area.
+With hundreds of hours in the field in this location, we are very familiar with the wolf packs in the area.
+We know the patterns of their behaviour and where we are most likely to find them.
 After that, it is all about timing – the wolves’ timing.
 In past years, there was a pack of seven wolves in the vicinity of our cabin.
 At times they were seen for several days in a row, and at times they would disappear for a week before returning.

 Although everybody wants to see and photograph wolves – and we will do everything we can to give you the very best opportunities of success – guests should understand that there are never any guarantees.
 What makes this trip special are the opportunities to watch and photograph a large diversity of species attracted by the herring spawn.
 Even if the wolves do not cooperate, you’ll have the opportunity to watch and photograph many other species.